2020–21 Chelsea F.C. season

 The 2020–21 season was Chelsea's 107th competitive season, 32nd consecutive season in the top flight of English football, 29th consecutive season in the Premier League, and 115th year in existence as a football club.
 The season covered the period from 1 July 2020 to 30 June 2021.

 Prior to the 2020–21 season, Chelsea made numerous high-profile signings in the transfer market, bringing in the likes of Timo Werner, Kai Havertz, Ben Chilwell, Hakim Ziyech, and Thiago Silva in the off-season, as well as Édouard Mendy shortly after the season began.
 The Blues began this season under the management of former Chelsea player Frank Lampard, in his second season at the club.
-However, Lampard was sacked in January and replaced by the German manager Thomas Tuchel.
-The season culminated in the club's second European Cup victory, as on 29 May 2021, Chelsea defeated fellow English side Manchester City in the Champions League final to be crowned champions of Europe.
+However, Lampard was sacked in January and replaced by German manager Thomas Tuchel, who guided the club to European glory, as on 29 May, Chelsea defeated fellow English side Manchester City in the Champions League final, their second title in the competition, and their first since 2012.

-The season was the first since 2013–14 without Willian, who departed to Arsenal.
+The season was the first since 2012–13 without Willian, who departed to Arsenal.